-The Mavic Pro comes with video resolution up to 4K.
-However, most people will tell you that you get just as good results if you use 2K (actually 2.7K: 2720x1530).
+The Mavic Pro comes with a video resolution of up to 4K.
+However, most people

 Of course, always remember to get your shutter speed at a ratio of about 2:1 compared to your frame rate:

-You are always aiming for the lowest ISO possible in any given situation.
-However, if you shoot in low light you might have to increase it to 400 or 800.
+You are always aiming for the lowest ISO possible in any given situation

 There are a few more video settings you want to play with to get the optimum shot.

 To find these on the DJI Go app, you have to head to camera settings and then the “Camera” icon under Style.

 Out of the box, these are all set to zero, but you will get better, more cinematic results if you dial down the sharpness and contrast a little.